 - Organizations canceling less than six weeks in advance of their contest will forfeit their entry fees.
 Upon cancellation there will be no refund of solo, ensemble, or piano fees.

 - All schools must assist with hosting or co-hosting responsibilities.
-If all efforts have been made to help a school fulfill their duty and the school director chooses not to assist in the year they are assigned to do so, then the school willingly foregoes their right to participate in all NIMC contests until they have assisted with co-hosting a contest.
+If all efforts have been made to help a school fulfill their duty and the school director chooses not to assist in the year they are assigned to do so, then the school willingly foregoes their right to participate in all NIMC contests until they have assisted with co-hosting an event.

-- Contest hosts shall email contest schedules no later than two weeks before the contest to participating directors.
+- Event hosts shall email contest schedules no later than two weeks before the contest to participating directors.

 - All students receiving a Division I or Division II rating at Solo and Ensemble Contest shall be awarded individual medals.
 Students receiving a perfect score will be awarded a medal with a different ribbon color.

 - All Organizations receiving a Division I rating shall be awarded individual medals and a plaque.

 - All Organizations receiving a Division II rating shall be awarded individual medals.